ReeceStevens/classNotes/fa2015/bme365r/brain/nerves_VII_to_XII_and_pain_temperature.md

 Messed-up dog experiment
 	In artery:
-		morphine + bradykinin => lots of pain, since morphine only acts locally asprin + bradykinin => no pain, asprin blocks the bradykinin receptors In spinal cord:
+		morphine + bradykinin => lots of pain, since morphine only acts centrally asprin + bradykinin => no pain, asprin blocks the bradykinin receptors In spinal cord:
 		opposite